HL7/fhir-consent-management/input/pagecontent/technical.md

 One of the most important parts of registering consents across systems is the proper identification of patients, practitioners, organizations, and related persons.
 For a self-contained consent adminstration system, the URIs of those entities could be used, but when consents are spread across multiple systems, those URIs may be potentially no longer useful.
 For that reason, this guide mandates that §ID1:client systems **SHALL** query the consent administration service for the identifiers of the involved patients, practitioners, organizations, and related persons§.
 How exactly these systems will identify that the proper entities are discovered is out of scope of this guide.
 For patient matching and identification, the [FAST Interoperable Digital Identity and Patient Matching guide](https://hl7.org/fhir/us/identity-matching/) can be referenced.
 Similar means for matching and identifying practitioners, organizations, and related persons should be used.

 #### General Operation Details
 Every operation in this guide has an optional OperationOutcome defined as the return of the operation.
 This OperationOutcome instance will detail whether the operation was a success or not and, if not, what business rules did not allow the operation to be successful.
-The HTTP status code returned by the operation will indicate whether an operation was successful or not.
-But systems MAY return an OperationOutcome with a success to be consistent.
-Systems SHOULD return an OperationOutcome with the details if an HTTP status code of 4xx or 5xx is returned.
+The HTTP status code returned by the operation will indicate whether an operation was successful or not.  §OP10:Systems **MAY** return an OperationOutcome with a success to be consistent.§  §OP11:Systems **SHOULD** return an OperationOutcome with the details if an HTTP status code of 4xx or 5xx is returned.§

 #### Consent Management